 We start the process with performing a first quality control step in which we measure the quantity and quality of the DNA provided to us by our customers.
 Only when the provided genomic DNA is of sufficient quality and quantity will we proceed with the next steps.
 In case the DNA provided to us is of insufficient quality and/or quantity, we will contact the customer and discuss how to proceed.

 In a second step we perform a random fragmentation of the genomic DNA samples followed by size selection of the resulting fragments.
 This is followed by a second quality control step in which the resulting DNA concentration is determined and the DNA is checked for degradation.

-The resulting DNA fragments will then be separated by performing 5mC or 5hmC immunoprecipitation.
-Only fragments containing 5mC or 5hmC are withheld, while fragments that do not contain methylation are discarded.
+The resulting DNA fragments will then be separated by performing 5mC immunoprecipitation.
+Only fragments containing 5mC are withheld, while fragments that do not contain methylation are discarded.
 Once again the DNA concentration will be determined during as a quality control step.

 The library preparation and sequencing are then performed using Illumina sequencing technology.